chrisjrn/ehat/readme.md

 To attend, you must have a Take that you are willing to share in front of an audience.
 A Take can be a controversial opinion, an uncommon observation, or unexpected idea that will cause people to Think.
 A good rule of thumb is that a Take is a Take if you think at least one person in the audience will think you're completely wrong and will want to argue with you about it.

-You must be willing to present your take for 30ish, 15ish, or 5ish minutes.
+You must be willing to present your Take for 30ish, 15ish, or 5ish minutes.

 You'll be offered the opportunity to defend your Take against audience questions.
 You might have a greater chance of being offered a spot if you're willing to defend your Take, you might not, it will depend on what everyone else submits.